andyjones789/mits-website-prototypr/mits/content/_index.md

 - Small to medium, usually owner operated businesses

 Why are we good at it?
+- It's all we do.
+It's different building a product for you to sell vs use internally
 - We've done it forever (15 years)
 - Because we also do it ourselves